 Aliases of VB (AKA):

-To completely purge VB from your computer, you need to delete the files, folders, and Windows registry keys, and registry values associated with VB.
-These files, folders, and registry keys are respectively listed in the Files, Folders, Registry Keys, and Registry Values sections on this page.
+To completely purge VB from your computer, you need to delete the files, folders, Windows registry keys and registry values associated with VB.
+These files, folders and registry elements are respectively listed in the Files, Folders, Registry Keys and Registry Values sections on this page.

 For instructions on deleting the VB files and folders,